 My short answer:

-- Yes, teach the behavior – teach when it is appropriate to apologize.
+- Yes, teach the behavior of saying sorry – teach when it is appropriate to apologize.
 Also teach that they can take actions that help to right their wrong.

 - However, you can’t expect a young child to really feel sorry.
-As they get older, they will learn this empathy and learn to take responsibility for their actions.
+As they get older, they will develop this empathy and learn to take responsibility for their actions.

 - Don’t force a child to apologize.
-This is perceived by the child as punishment and shaming, and does nothing to teach them empathy for the other person or teach them what steps to take to make things better.
+This is perceived by the child as punishment and shaming, and does nothing to teach them empathy or repair.

 The long answer…

 We’ve all seen times where a parent marches their child over to someone, then stands over the child saying “You need to apologize.
 You have to say you’re sorry, right now.”

 Some will figure they should just get it over as quickly as possible, and mumble out the word “sorry” without looking at the person, and then try to escape the situation as quickly as possible.
 Some children feel embarrassed or awkward, stare at the ground and shuffle their feet, and get more and more anxious until forced to blurt out the word.
 Others get into a power struggle with their parent, inflating a small transgression into a big battle, where the parent adds additional punishments – “no dessert till you say you’re sorry” – until the child says a sarcastic ‘sorry’ through clenched teeth.

 When apologies are used in this way, the child views apologies as a punishment for bad behavior.

 Got that?
 In their view, the apology is something you’re making them do because they were bad.
 They’re not learning “you shouldn’t hit your friend because it hurts him and makes him sad.”
 They’re learning “you shouldn’t hit your friend because if your parent / teacher sees you hit them, you’ll get this punishment.”